 But why risk the chance of infecting yourself or others?

-Socially distanced voting may be your best bet—and you can do that in two ways: By mail from the safety of your home (here’s instructions on how to do that); or by casting your vote at one of 17 satellite polling places conveniently located throughout the city.
-You can find those here.
+Socially distanced voting may be your best bet—and you can do that in two ways: By mail from the safety of your home (here’s instructions on how to do that); or you can drop off your mail-in ballot at one of 17 satellite election offices conveniently located throughout the city.
+You can find a list of those here.

 Whatever you do, it’s important to formulate your game plan and act on it as soon as possible.
 Election officials have forecast extreme delays in vote counting, pundits are predicting a breakdown of the postal system, and much is riding on what happens November 3—especially here in Pennsylvania, a swing state that could determine the outcome of the race.